The route we've traced begins at various points in West Bengal, India and ends at Thimpu, Bhutan to travel to Bhutan by road

 There are a few checkpoints and landmarks which you will cross during your journey.
 These include the Rich ending checkpoint, Gedu village, Takti-chu, Wangchu, Tsimakoti pass and so on.
 En route, keep your eyes peeled to catch a glimpse of waterfalls, mist-covered towns and winding streams as you sit back and enjoy the hilly landscape.
 This is one of the most popular ways to Travel to Bhutan by Road from India.

-Bhutan is a mountainous country and if you're travelling through the winding roads, motion sickness can become a major concern.
+- Bhutan is a mountainous country, and if you're travelling through the winding roads, motion sickness can become a significant concern.
 Do make sure that you carry appropriate medicines if you're prone to motion sickness.